 In her spare time, Samantha enjoys supporting Bath Rugby club and is a volunteer with the junior section of Devizes Rugby Club.
 When she hasn’t got a book in her hand, she can be found baking croissants and Danish pastries.

 Clementine was the wife of David who was appointed by Dr Crane as one of the founder board members of her Trust.
-David died in March and Clementine has agreed to take his place as a Trustee.
+David died in March 2015 and Clementine agreed to take his place as a Trustee.